Make-Ahead Freezer Burritos

 - * If adding other toppings, note some don't freeze well, like tofu, tomatoes, and lettuce.
 Instead, add those as fresh toppings on the day you're eating the wrap.

 - ** To reheat, remove from the freezer and let thaw.
 Reheat the burrito in the microwave (on 400W or lower), oven at 390°F (200°C), or on the stove in a non-stick pan covered with a lid.
 Reheating will generally take 4 - 5 minutes.

 - Keep in an airtight container in the fridge for up to 2 days.

 - Store in the freezer for up to 2 months.
 When storing in the freezer, make sure to wrap them in parchment paper so they don't stick together or to the sides of the storage container.

 The Plate Method is a visual tool that helps us ensure our dietary needs are on track.
 Touch the image below to see how this recipe measures up.

-• large (25 cm) tortilla wrap
+• large soft tortilla

 • soy veggie ground

 • pickled jalapeño